erikerlandson/spark-tekton-demo/README.md

 This demo currently has some warts:
 - It needs a service account with permissions to create a SparkCluster object in the namespace.
 Currently it just assumes that `default` has been edited with admin privs.
-- It cannot create a unique id suffix for objects, so its resulting object names `spark-app-demo` are hardcoded
-- Its git repo is hard coded due to inflexible nature of git tekton resources
-- You have to enter the project namespace has part of the pipeline parameter form.

 ### How to run: